King-Jide/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 ## 📝 Task Description

-Install Django and create a new Django project named **LibraryProject**.
+Set up a Django project named **LibraryProject**.
-This initial setup will serve as the foundation for developing Django applications.
+This initial setup serves as the foundation for developing Django applications.
 You’ll also explore the project’s default structure to understand the roles of various components.

 ---